A Land Surveyor is considered one of the oldest professions in the world, providing expertise in the measurement of land and airspace.

 Resolving boundary disputes:

 Residentially, people often get land surveys when there’s a disagreement over where one person’s property ends and another’s begins.
-A common example is when a neighbor erects a fence or plants trees that appears to be over a property line.
-If the neighbors can’t come to an agreement between themselves, they might hire a land surveyor to figure out whose land it is, and therefore where the fence can legally be built.
+A common example is when a neighbour erects a fence or plants trees that appears to be over a property line.
+If the neighbours can’t come to an agreement between themselves, they might hire a land surveyor to figure out whose land it is, and therefore where the fence can legally be built.

 Understanding plot size and price:

 Land surveys can accurately determine how large a plot of land is that’s being bought or sold.
 It’s therefore a great negotiation tool.
 If a survey finds that a plot is actually smaller than advertised, buyers can bargain accordingly.

 If you’re building a home, you’re very often required to have a land survey completed.
 For instance, topographical surveys show the elevation points across a property to determine the best place to build a structure or establish drainage.

 If you are a property owner, builder, or contractor, and will be building a new structure, you will need to ensure that the structure is placed on the subject parcel so that it:

 - Adheres to all the required setbacks

 - Is accurately constructed based on the design